uniblockchain/codeignitercrudgenerator/readme.md

   </table>
   ....
   ```
-  you can generate CRUD book by using this command
+You can generate CRUD book by using this command:

 `php Scaffold generate Book author_id.Author-publisher_id.Publisher`